OpenISAC: An Open-Source Real-Time Experimentation Platform for OFDM-ISAC: System Model

 \section{System Model}

 We consider an OFDM-based ISAC system comprising one base station (BS) and one communication user equipment (UE).
+The prototype presented in this paper follows a SISO configuration, with one BS transmit antenna, one BS monostatic receive antenna, and one UE receive antenna.
+The communication link is downlink-only, with no uplink transmission in the current implementation.
 The system has three simultaneous objectives: 1) downlink communication with the UE; 2) monostatic sensing utilizing the backscattered echoes received at the BS; and 3) bistatic sensing utilizing the signals received at the UE.
+BS-side monostatic sensing does not require the presence of the UE; the UE is needed only for downlink communication reception and UE-side bistatic sensing.
 In this paper, we refer to the resolvable objects in the BS-BS monostatic channel as \textit{sensing targets}, and the resolvable objects in the BS-UE channel as \textit{scatterers}.
 It is worth noting that these two sets can have overlapping elements, meaning a physical object may act as both a sensing target and a scatterer.

 As shown in Fig.~\ref{fig:model}, the BS-UE channel can be written as